timmo001/timmo-bot/README.md

 ## About

-Community Hass.io Add-ons Assistant is a bot that helps the project by doing all kind of administrative tasks on our PR' and issues.
+Timmo Bot is a bot that helps the project by doing all kind of administrative tasks on our PR' and issues.

 This app was created using [Probot][probot].